using CorEats Bread Mix

 4. In a separate bowl, add all the wet ingredients, including mashed potatoes, and whisk until smooth.

-5. Combine your wet and dry ingredients, mixing until the batter is smooth.
+5. Combine the wet and dry ingredients, mixing until the batter is smooth.

 6. Pour the batter into your prepared baking dish.